blattus/website/_drafts/2019-06-02-automating-apartment-search.md

 # Mapping the listings

-I came across the (Mapbox)[https://www.mapbox.com] API documentation a few weeks ago and filed it away in my list of "products I'd like to play with someday".
-The timing was serendipitious as I realized I could use the location data from each apartment listing + Mapbox to generate a map, which makes it _much_ easier to see where an apartment is at a glance.
-Unfortunately the Craigslist map data isn't perfect or is sometimes missing, but this still seemed better than having to click on individual links.
-While learning about Mapbox I wasn't quite able to decipher the specifics of their free tier but the numbers mentioned on https://www.mapbox.com/pricing/ seemed much higher than I would need for this project.
+I came across the [Mapbox](https://www.mapbox.com) API documentation a few weeks ago and filed it away in my ever increasing list of "products I'd like to play with someday".
+The timing was serendipitous as I realized I could use the location data from each apartment listing + Mapbox to generate a map, which makes it _much_ easier to see where an apartment is at a glance.
+Unfortunately the Craigslist map data isn't perfect or is sometimes missing, but this still seemed better than having to click on individual links [2].

-Mapbox has a (python package)[https://github.com/mapbox/mapbox-sdk-py] that makes this straightforward to implement.
+Mapbox has a [python package](https://github.com/mapbox/mapbox-sdk-py) that makes this straightforward to implement.
 After browsing the API docs a bit I noticed I could have just constructed a URL with the appropriate parameters and been done with it, but I ended up using the python package because of how easy it was to set up (and how as a result I didn't have to deal with URL character + formatting issues)

 ```python
 import config